 From Chennai Streets to Silicon Valley Suites: The Rise of Sundar Pichai

-Larry Page and Sergey Brin (Stanford students who co-founded Google in a Garage)
+Larry Page and Sergey Brin (Stanford students who co-founded Google in a garage)

 Soft-spoken, thoughtful, and humble, Pichai embodies the deeply rooted Indian values of perseverance, humility, and reverence for knowledge.
-He often speaks of the importance of opportunity - how access to education and technology can change lives, as it did his own.
+He often speaks of the importance of opportunity—how access to education and technology can change lives, as it did his own.

-“It’s the idea that matters.
-It doesn’t matter where you come from or what your background is.
-One revolutionary idea, one brilliant invention can unleash other to revolutionize industries in ways you could never predict, he says.
 He has become a voice of reason in the global debate on artificial intelligence, ethics in tech, and the responsibilities of large platforms.
-His worldview, shaped in part by his Indian upbringing, brings a balanced perspective to Google's global challenges.
+His worldview, shaped by his Indian upbringing, brings a balanced perspective to Google's global challenges.

 His journey from Chennai to Silicon Valley has become a beacon of possibility for students in India.
 As the CEO of Alphabet and Google, he stands not only as a tech leader but also as an ambassador of Indian excellence on the world stage.